 - Veterinary records for current or most recent pets, including most recent vaccinations and proof of spaying/neutering.

-3. Cats being adopted MUST be taken home in a secure cat carrier, not cardboard (please supply your own.)
+3. Cats being adopted MUST be taken home in a secure cat carrier, not cardboard.
+Please come to pick up your cat with this carrier.

-4. Dogs being adopted MUST be wearing a collar and be leashed (please supply your own collar and leash).
+4. Dogs being adopted MUST be wearing a collar and be leashed.
+Please come to pick up your dog with an appropriately sized collar and leash.

 Thank you for your cooperation in following the above requirements!
-Our goal is not to inconvenience our adopters, but to provide a secure environment for our pets and a loving, forever home for them.
+Our goal is to provide our adopters and animals with a secure environment, successful transition and a loving forever home.

 All adoption fees are CASH ONLY (no checks, please).

-Our adoption fees are based upon the cost of veterinary care and boarding.
-An individual’s veterinary bill for the below services could cost over $700.
-We thank you for your understanding.
+Our adoption fees are based upon the cost of veterinary care, transportation, boarding.

-The East Greenwich Animal Protection League has provided the following for all animals in our care:
+The East Greenwich Animal Protection League provides the following for all animals in our care:

 1. Veterinary examination.